icicle-lang/icicle-lang.github.io/pages/benchmarks.md

 title: Benchmarks
 ---

 Icicle is fast.
-By compiling all queries to efficient C code, we can ensure that our queries perform well.
+By compiling all queries to efficient C code with unboxed data structures, we can ensure that our queries run efficiently.

+The benchmarks below are true, but also unfair to Icicle's performance.

+We thought of a set of queries which would be easy and possible to write in SQL, then wrote simple versions in Icicle, and optimised the daylights out of the SQL versions to get the results show below.

+It took about half an hour to write the Icicle, and many iterations to nut out the SQL.

+The thing is though, when we just gave the definitions for the queries we wanted to an engineer who hadn't been thinking about this problem for the past few years, they took 2 weeks to write the SQL to perform them, and they ran 1000x slower then our naïve Icicle version.

+## The Numbers

 We generated a small 5gb dataset of simulated supermarket basket data
 including: